instaclustr/cassandra-java-driver-kerberos/README.md

 - A Kerberos 5 KDC server is available
 - Kerberos client libraries are installed
 - An NTP client is installed & configured on each Cassandra node.
-Ideally the Cassandra nodes sync with the same time source as the KDC in order to minimise potential time-sync issues.
+Ideally the application host syncs with the same time source as the KDC in order to minimise potential time-sync issues.
 - If using Oracle Java, ensure that the [Java Cryptographic Extensions Unlimited Strength Jurisdiction Policy Files](https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) are installed (not necessary when using OpenJDK or other JRE implementations)